jonasoh/spiro/README.md

 ### Connecting to the web interface

 SPIRO is controlled via its web interface.
-To access the system, point your web browser to the address *http://**a.b.c.d**/*, where *a.b.c.d* is the IP address you noted previously.
+To access the system, point your web browser to the address *http://**a.b.c.d:8080**/*, where *a.b.c.d* is the IP address you noted previously (the server always runs on port 8080).
 At the first access, you are asked to set a password for the system. **Do not use the same password as you set previously!** This password is for the web interface and should be regarded as a low-privilege password.

 ### Setting up imaging